D067659/tpmc_documentation/technical_documentation/service_provider.md

 </table>

 The **flow for the execution of a function with a given API** can be roughly described as follows:
 1. Check, if all fields required for applying this API were specified.
 2. If so, evaluate all placeholders and store their values.
 3. Replace all placeholders in the corresponding attributes (*request_params_template* etc.) by their evaluated values.
 4. Make the actual API call using the specified URL, request method etc.
 5. If the call was successful and there is a result path specified, try to extract the result value from the response JSON according to specified path.

 ## Technical Implementation by the Service Provider

-### Overall Architecture
+As already said, the Service Provider is a straightforward implementation of the Mapping Concept discussed in the prior section.
+Consequently the core tasks of the Service Provider are, one the hand, to manage a database of functions respectively API specifications and, on the other hand, to execute functions when requested.
+This is reflected in the three endpoints the Service Provider provides:
+* `/services/manage_functions/`
+* `/services/manage_apis/`
+* `/services/invoke_function/`
+Thus, at first the functionality of each endpoint is explained.
+After that, the flow of function execution including possible errors is depicted.

-### Capabilities offered by the individual Endpoints
+### Functionality offered by the individual Endpoints
+#### Manage Functions Endpoint
+This endpoint offers the possibility to create new functions, retrieve a list of all existing functions as well as retrieve, update or delete an existing functions:
+* Functionality for *GET* request to `/services/manage_functions/`:
+This request results in a list of all the saved functions which are created by the specific user requesting the endpoint.
+An example for a function as it might occur in this list is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications).
+It should be mentioned that the user field is not included since there are anyway only functions returned which are either owned by the requesting user or *built-in*, i.e. available for every user.

+* Functionality for *POST* request to `/services/manage_functions/`:
+Via this request new functions can be added to the user's list of functions.
+Since the Service Provider is very generic and thus error-prone, the function to be added is validated exhaustively (see file `function_serializer.py`) before it is stored in the database.
+An example for a valid request is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications).

+* Functionality for *GET* request to `/services/manage_functions/{functionId}`:
+This request results in the specification of the function with the specified id, if exists.

+* Functionality for *PUT* request to `/services/manage_functions/{functionId}`:
+Via this request XXXXXXXXXXXXXX.

+* Functionality for *DELETE* request to `/services/manage_functions/{functionId}`:
+This request results in the deletion of the function with the specified id, if exists.
+Deleting a function results in the deletion of dependent APIs in order to prevent inconsitent data.

 Manage Functions and APIs and execute functions. built in erklären, sonst immer nur für einen nutzer
 ### Function Execution Flow
+#### Flow
+#### Possible Errors
+Very error prone

 ## Appendix 1 - Exemplary Fixtures of Function and API Specifications